Columbia, Missouri: Health systems

 Health care is a big part of Columbia's economy, with nearly one in six people working in a health-care related profession and a physician density that is about three times the United States average.
 The city's hospitals and supporting facilities are a large referral center for the state, and medical related trips to the city are common.
 There are three hospital systems within the city and five hospitals with a total of 1,105 beds.

 The University of Missouri Health Care operates three hospitals in Columbia: the University of Missouri Hospital, the University of Missouri Women's and Children's Hospital (formerly Columbia Regional Hospital), and the Ellis Fischel Cancer Center.
-Boone Hospital Center is administered by BJC Healthcare and operates several clinics as well as outpatient locations.
+Boone Hospital Center was administered by BJC Healthcare, but separated in 2021.
 The Harry S. Truman Memorial Veterans' Hospital, adjacent to University Hospital, is administered by the United States Department of Veterans Affairs.

 There are a large number of medical-related industries in Columbia.
 The University of Missouri School of Medicine uses university-owned facilities as teaching hospitals.
 The University of Missouri Research Reactor Center is the largest research reactor in the United States and produces radioisotopes used in nuclear medicine.
 The center serves as the sole supplier of the active ingredients in two U.S. Food and Drug Administration-approved radiopharmaceuticals and produces Fluorine-18 used in PET imaging with its cyclotron.